 How to Favourably Price Everyday foods

-When it comes to buying from a canteen, the cost of an item is often the ultimate decider for kids.
-Pricing Everyday items favourably can be the final nudge to get kids to make healthier choices.
+The cost of an item is often the ultimate decider for students.
+Pricing Everyday items to sell can nudge students to make healthier choices.

-A school canteen, after all, is a food business and all expenses that come from running a business need to be covered in the sale price of items.
-This is where a mark-up on the cost of the item comes in, to cover all the bills to break even or to make a profit.
+A school canteen is a food business and all expenses that come from running a business need to be covered in the sales price of items.
+To make a profit, items need to be sold with a ‘mark-up’ added to the base cost.

-For example, Occasional snacks such as potato crisps can be sold at a mark-up of 200% while Everyday snacks such as a fruit cup can be sold at a mark-up of 100%.
+For example, Occasional snacks such as potato crisps can be sold at a mark-up of 200% while Everyday snacks such as fruit cups can be sold at a mark-up of 80 – 100%.

-Occasional example, Mango Public School canteen buys a packet of plain air-popped popcorn from their supplier for $1.20.
-The popcorn is Occasional, so the canteen decides to mark it up by 200%.
+- The cost to a canteen to purchase a packet of plain potato crisps from their supplier is $1.20.
+The crisps are Occasional, so the canteen decides on a mark-up of 200%.

-If you have any questions after completing this step, contact the Healthy Kids Support line on (02) 9876 1300 or 1300 724 850 if you are calling from outside of Sydney.
+If you have any questions about pricing items in your canteen, contact the Healthy Kids Support line on (02) 9876 1300 or 1300 724 850 if you are calling from outside of Sydney.